Bulk versus surface: Nonuniversal partitioning of the topological magnetoelectric effect

 One issue remains: how do we take the $k_{z}$-derivative of the basis states with respect to which the Hamiltonian matrix (\ref{Hamiltonian_N=0}) is written?
 Typically in phenomenological tight-binding models those basis states are taken to be such that the corresponding orbitals are highly localized in real-space and centered at the ionic positions.
-Often the derivatives of these basis states do not affect the results of calculations of topological quantities (e.g., polarization of the usual SSH model or the Chern number of the Haldane model) and one can get away with taking those orbitals to be independent of $\boldsymbol{k}$.
-Physically, this corresponds with taking the orbitals of the model to be highly localized in real-space and centered at some position (see discussion surrounding Eq.~(\ref{uBarDeriv}) below).
+Often the derivatives of these basis states do not affect the results of calculations of topological quantities (e.g., polarization of the usual SSH model or the Chern number of the Haldane model) and one can get away with taking the basis states to be independent of $\boldsymbol{k}$.
 However, in the present case accounting for these derivatives becomes important.
-For if we assume the basis states to be independent of $k_{z}$ then we find, in general, that $P^{z}\text{ mod } e\notin\{0,e/2\}$.
-Thus that assumption leads to a contradiction and is therefore not valid.
-Instead we employ the approximation Eq.~(\ref{uBarDeriv}) and take $\delta^{z}_{0}=-\delta^{z}_{3}=-d$ and $\delta^{z}_{1}=-\delta^{z}_{2}=0$; we assign the spin-up orbital associated with the bottom (top) surface of the bottom (top) layer the position $z=-d$ ($z=d$) and the spin-up orbital associated with the top (bottom) surface of the bottom (top) layer the position $z=0$ in the unit cell whose center is taken to be the point in the middle of the two layers (which are stacked on top of one another, see Fig.~1 of Ref.~\cite{Lei2020}).
-With this, we semi-analytically compute (\ref{P0}), the results of which are in perfect agreement with Fig.~2(a) of the main text.
+For if we assume the basis states to be independent of $k_{z}$ then we find, in general, that $P_{\text{SSH}}^{z}\text{ mod } e\notin\{0,e/2\}$.
+Thus, that assumption leads to a contradiction and is therefore not valid.
+Instead, we employ approximation Eq.~(\ref{uBarDeriv}) (detailed below) and take $\delta^{z}_{0}=-\delta^{z}_{3}=-d$ and $\delta^{z}_{1}=-\delta^{z}_{2}=0$; we assign the spin-up orbital associated with the bottom (top) surface of the bottom (top) layer the position $z=-d$ ($z=d$) and the spin-up orbital associated with the top (bottom) surface of the bottom (top) layer the position $z=0$ in the unit cell whose center is taken to be the point in the middle of the two layers (which are stacked on top of one another, see Fig.~1 of Ref.~\cite{Lei2020}).
+With this, we semianalytically compute Eq.~(\ref{P0}), the results of which are in perfect agreement with Fig.~2 (a) of the main text.
 It is notable that in this case the calculation of $P^{z}$ is sensitive to the approximations made to the basis functions, while later in calculations of the topological magnetoelectric coefficient, this is no longer the case.